Aspose/releases.aspose.com/content/en/svg/net/new-releases/aspose.svg-for-.net-24.6.0-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">This ZIP file contains only the Aspose.SVG for .NET 24.6.0 assemblies.
 The assemblies are the same as in the MSI installer of the product of the same version.
 Download this if you want to use Aspose.SVG without the MSI installer, i.e. you cannot run MSI installers on Mono.
 This ZIP download does not contain the user documentation in the Microsoft Help format which is included in the MSI installer.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Aspose.SVG for .NET 24.6.0 (DLLs-only) includes a modernized API and improved overall performance.
+For .NET developers seeking a more lightweight installation, the DLLs-only package delivers the same performance and API enhancements afforded by the MSI installer.

+### Performance Optimization

+Accelerate SVG DOM loading and minimize memory consumption on any platform with on-demand attribute loading with this C# SVG manipulation library version.

+### Streamlined API

+Integrate new, more efficient API alternatives, replacing the deprecated methods, and enabling a refined development workflow.
+With these updates, .NET developers can supercharge their .NET SVG processing applications.

+### Managed Code

+You can migrate your applications seamlessly owing to the optimized API structure, which simplifies code integration on your preferred platform.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.SVG for .NET 24.6.0 Release Notes](https://releases.aspose.com/svg/net/release-notes/2024/aspose-svg-for-net-24-6-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}